Russia's Medvedev on key visit to Poland amid thaw in ties

 The visit also has a economic flavour.

 Poland depends on Russian gas and the two sides agreed in October to boost supplies.
-Senior Russian energy industry officials including Gazprom's Alexei Miller are due in Warsaw.
+Senior Russian energy industry figures including Gazprom's Alexei Miller are due in Warsaw.

 With 38 million people, Poland is the heavyweight among 10 ex-communist states that have joined the EU since 2004.
 It was the only member of the 27-nation bloc to post economic growth last year.